RoopakMallik/Analyzing-the-Impact-of-CO2-Emissions-and-Renewable-Energy-on-Global-Life-Expectancy/README.md

 ### Key Components

+### Note: Path of some files might be required to change to run the files depending on the Operating System or Environment.

 1. **Data Collection**:
    - Collects data on CO2 emissions, renewable energy share, and life expectancy.
    - Files: